fkivela/HVCtl/doc/sphinx/_build/html/_sources/index.rst.txt

 HVCtl is based on information provided in the SR100KV-5KW user manual, which only describes that specific model.
 It might also work with other Technix SR series models, since it seems likely that those models use the same or a very similar control protocol.

 Author
 ------

 HVCtl was written by Feliks Kivelä based on an earlier work by Pekko Metsä.
-The author can be contacted at firstname.lastname@helsinki.fi.
+The author can be contacted at firstname.lastname@helsinki.fi (with the "ä" replaced by an "a").

-Copyright © 2019 University of Helsinki Fusor Team.
+Copyright © 2019 - 2021 University of Helsinki Fusor Team.

 License
 -------